malikrajbir/Simple-Traffic-Simulator/README.md

   - These include the default *acceleration* and *velocity.*
 - **Vehicle Categories**
   - Here features of vehicles are defined.
-  - These vehicles are called later during the simualtion.
+  - These vehicles are called later during the simulation.
 - **Time commands**
   - This is the main simulation.
 It controls the inflow of vehicles and handling of traffic lights.
   - It has three keywords